obsad1an/NHibernate.PostgresBatchingBatcher/README.md

 After finding out that NHibernate doesn't have an implementation for [batching in Postgres](https://github.com/nhibernate/nhibernate-core/tree/master/src/NHibernate/AdoNet), I decided to make this library based on this old Stackoverflow [post](http://stackoverflow.com/questions/4611337/nhibernate-does-not-seems-doing-bulk-inserting-into-postgresql)

 Credits to [Gerrit](http://stackoverflow.com/users/960796/gerrit) for the initial code.
-The code needs a lot of refactoring which I intend to do but feel free to contribute.

 ## Important